 - The maximum amortization is reduced from 30 years to 25 years.
 This amortization period reduction will help Canadian families in reducing their total interest payments towards their mortgages, which also means faster build up equity on homes and paying off mortgages.
 It’s the third time the Harper government has reduced the maximum amortization period in the last four years to make it easier for Canadians to buy homes.

 - Availability of government-backed insured mortgages to homes is limited by its price; properties purchased for over $1 million are not eligible for mortgage insurance.

-- Maximum gross debt service ratio has been fixed at 39 per cent and total debt service ratio at 44 per cent.
-This will result in better protection to Canadian households in case of an increase in interest rates or sudden economic problem.
+- The maximum gross debt service ratio has been fixed at 39 percent and the total debt service ratio at 44 percent.
+This will result in better protection for Canadian households in case of an increase in interest rates or sudden economic problems.

 In the words of Minister Flaherty, “Our Government stands behind the efforts of hard-working Canadian families to save by investing in their homes and their future”.
 These adjustments will help Canadian people in realizing their goals, making it easy to purchase homes beside will help in reducing the threat of debt to personal disposable income ratios reaching up to the toxic 160 marks, the rate that caused a major downturn in economies of America and Great Britain.
 For more detailed information on the update, please visit www.fin.gc.ca